rsdoiel/antenna/archives/2025/writing_2025.26.md

 ---

-## NIH Public Access Policy: Implementation and Feedback
+## The NIH Public Access Policy: Implementation and Feedback

 date: 2025-07-01, from: Author's Union blog